-Arsenal legend Nigel Winterburn has hailed the Gunners' new signing Eberechi Eze as a game-changer.
-He believes that the Englishman brings a winning mentality, having played a key role in Crystal Palace's FA Cup triumph.
+Arsenal legend Nigel Winterburn hailed the Gunners' new signing Eberechi Eze, terming him a game-changer.
+He believes that the Englishman brings an X-factor with him, having played a key role in Crystal Palace's FA Cup triumph last term.

-Speaking to EPL Index, Winterburn claimed that Eze was a player who would get the fans off their seats.
-He added that the signing makes Mikel Arteta's side stronger and said:
+Speaking to EPL Index, Winterburn claimed that Eze was a player who would excite the fans.
+He believed that the signing made Mikel Arteta's side stronger and said:

 “He is a game changer, he is a player who lights up the stadium, he gets fans off their seat.
 This is a great signing for Arsenal, to further Strengthen what is already a packed squad of highly talented footballers.”

-Talking about the Englishman getting the number 10 jersey, he said:
+Talking about the Englishman getting the #10 jersey, he said:

 “It’s very exciting wear the number 10 as well which is famous for Bergkamp and Eze can show his skills on the pitch which we are all excited to see after the international break.”